SiraMirai/journey/README.md

 # About Journey

-Journey is a lightweight modlist designed to give an enhanced graphical presentation that keeps the spirit of Skyrim's aesthetic and provide a cohesive lightweight gameplay overhaul with an optional survival component using Survival Mode and optional full Creation Club integration.
-Play an enhanced Skyrim experience with a few carefully selected additional quests, new lands, and companions included.
-Journey is designed to look and run beautifully, even on lower end systems.
+Journey is a vanilla+ modlist

-Journey is designed and made for Skyrim: Special Edition with full support for players with only the free Creation Club content or those who have the full Anniversary Edition content.
+Journey is designed and made for Skyrim: Anniversary Edition.

 ### Gameplay